-Emblazoned with its own name, the screen will act as a living, evolving demarcation of the surrounding revitalized districts.
-At night, cool hues of colored light will flow across the facade in the same manner the Ohio River moves past downtown just a few hundred feet away.
+Emblazoned with its own name, the screen acts as a living, evolving demarcation of the surrounding revitalized districts.
+At night, cool hues of colored light flow across the facade in the same manner the Ohio River moves past downtown just a few hundred feet away.

-The garage itself may not be the destination, it will certainly be the launching point for pedestrians to begin interacting with the historic downtown and riverfront.
+With a 500-car capacity, the garage itself may not be the destination, but it is certainly be the launching point for pedestrians to begin interacting with the historic downtown and riverfront.
 The billboard’s intent is to act as a representation of that excitement and activity.